Rethinking Gating Mechanism in Sparse MoE: Handling Arbitrary Modality Inputs with Confidence-Guided Gate: Experiment

-In addition, Laplacian and Gaussian gating function can achieve comparable to softmax w/ $\mathcal{L}_{load}$ gating mechanism without helps of $\mathcal{L}_{load}$, providing further evidence to support the advantage of balance expert selection.
-Our proposed ConfNet without helps of $\mathcal{L}_{load}$ is the best and significantly outperform other gating function in CMU-MOSI and MIMIC-III.
+In addition, Laplacian \cite{han2024fusemoe} and Gaussian gating \cite{han2024fusemoe,xu1994alternative} function can achieve comparable to softmax w/ $\mathcal{L}_{load}$ gating mechanism without helps of $\mathcal{L}_{load}$, providing further evidence to support the advantage of balanced expert selection.
+Our proposed ConfNet without helps of $\mathcal{L}_{load}$ is the best and significantly outperforms other gating function in CMU-MOSI and MIMIC-III.
 As illustrated in Figure \ref{fig:ConfNet_gating_selection} and supported by the quantitative results in Table \ref{tab:gating_switch}, ConfNet not only preserves expert specialization but also achieves better load balancing than Laplacian, albeit slightly less balanced than softmax with $\mathcal{L}_{\text{load}}$ and Gaussian gating as shown in Appendix \ref{ap:Visualization}.
 This comparison provides two insights: First, optimization of $\mathcal{L}_{load}$ is simply against to optimization of softmax gating score but does not help to identify the best expert, reflecting the "Sharp Sinusoidal Wave" pattern in expert selection and ambiguous expert selection.
 Second, learning specialization of expert can also benefit to downstream performance.
 Notably, both ConfNet and Laplacian gates demonstrate a common pattern: \textit{they maintain the specialization of dominant experts while redistributing some load to less active ones}, which highlights that strict load balancing may suppress expert specialization and degrade performance, whereas maintaining a balance between specialization and load distribution leads to superior results.
+We provide further explanation in Appendix \ref{ap:Visualization} for supporting our claims.